Four years after the NSDAR organized, the Mary Ball Chapter began in 1894!

 Today our Mary Ball Chapter is comprised of members of all ages and from many different backgrounds.
 We have members born and raised in Tacoma and many others who have adopted the Pacific Northwest as their home.
-We have members who work outside the home, professionals in many fields, students, homemakers, young mothers, military family members, grandmothers, great-grandmothers, retirees, and alumnae.
+We have members who work outside the home, professionals in many fields, students, homemakers, young mothers, active duty service members, veterans, military family members, grandmothers, great-grandmothers, and retirees..

-We preserve historic buildings and artifacts; provide educational contests, awards, and scholarships; support schools, the military, and veterans; and develop good citizens while celebrating the exceptional events in our American history.
+We preserve historic buildings and artifacts; provide educational contests, awards, and scholarships; support schools, the military, veterans and first responders; and develop good citizens while celebrating the exceptional events in our American history.

 Mary Ball Washington